rios0rios0/guide/Code-Style/Python/Typing-and-Type-Hints-(PEP-484).md

 print(collatz(6).denominator)
 ```

-Now the editor will show a warning that there’s a mismatch between the desired return type and the actual value returned:
+Now the editor will show a warning that there's a mismatch between the desired return type and the actual value returned:
 ![](.assets/typing-introduction.png)

 ## Functions